What is a care leavers local offer?

 If you are a care leaver, you have certain rights and entitlements from Surrey Children's Services.
 Although we sometimes refer to young people in different categories, to us you are an individual.
 Below is a basic explanation of what these terms mean:

-An eligible young person means you are aged 16 or 17 and you are still in care.
+An eligible young person is someone who is aged 16 or 17 and is still in care.

-A relevant young person means you are aged 16 or 17, but you left care on or after your sixteenth birthday.
+A relevant young person is someone aged 16 or 17, but has left care on or after their sixteenth birthday.

-If you are a qualifying young person, you are aged between 16 and 21 (or up to 25 if in education) who stopped being looked after or accommodated in a variety of other settings, or being privately fostered, after the age of 16 and not on your sixteenth birthday.
+A qualifying young person is someone aged between 16 and 21 (or up to 25 if in education) who was no longer being looked after or accommodated in other settings, or privately fostered, after the age of 16 and not on their sixteenth birthday.